apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile Realm Creation](documentation/features/dashboard/product_admin/mobile_realm_add.png "Mobile realm creation") | ![Desktop Realm Creation](documentation/features/dashboard/product_admin/desktop_realm_add.png "Desktop realm creation") |

-    When the yellow edit icon is tapped/clicked, a prompt is displayed prefilled with the selected realms details.
+    When the yellow edit button is clicked, a prompt is displayed prefilled with the selected realms details.
 These can be edited in the same manner as the creation of a new realm.
 The user will also be informed of how many products will be affected by this change.

     The user can then save the realm by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.